lukazibert/i-migrate/README.md

 ## Getting Started

-To get started with MyApp, follow these steps:
+To get started with i-migrate, follow these steps:

 * Clone this repository to your local machine using git clone https://github.com/lukazibert/i-migrate
 * Navigate to the project directory using cd i_migrate